-Monkey Puzzle Tree is dioecious so it has a male and female version of the tree and cones are smaller on male trees and larger on the female species.
-Monkey Puzzle Tree cones take a year and a half to mature and hold over 200 seeds.
-They disintegrate at tat point and spread the seed.
+Monkey Puzzle Tree is dioecious.
+It has a male and female version of the tree.
+Cones are smaller on male trees.
+They are larger on the female trees.
+Monkey Puzzle Tree cones take a year and a half to mature.
+They hold over 200 seeds.
+They disintegrate at that point and spread the seed.
 Its seeds are similar to pine nuts and are edible.

 Propagate Araucaria araucana from seed or cuttings in the summer.
 The cuttings should be from the vertical shoot tips as horizontal branches will not form an upright tree.

 Culturally this tree is sacred to some of the Native American tribes, such as Mapuche.
 Once established, Monkey Puzzle Tree can live over 1000 years, therefore, it is also called a Living Fossil.